mthomps4/MEAN-ToDoList/README.md

 # MEAN-ToDoList
-A to do list appication with MEAN stack
+A to do list application with MEAN stack